All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 A large cemetery (Campo Santo in the small map) began to be developed behind the church and at its sides in the early XIXth century.
 In 1855-1864, during the pontificate of Pope Pius IX, the façade of S. Lorenzo underwent significant changes which were designed by Virginio Vespignani and in 1865 a new column was erected.

-On July 19, 1943 the basilica was bombed by the Allies; the objective of the air raid was a nearby railway depot, but bombs fell on the façade and on the central part of the nave (it opens in another window); the bombs fell also on the highly populated area between the basilica and the depot causing more than 3,000 casualties.
+On July 19, 1943 the basilica was bombed by the Allies; the objective of the air raid was a nearby railway depot, but bombs fell on the façade and on the central part of the nave as shown by a photograph taken after the event (it opens in another window); the bombs fell also on the highly populated area between the basilica and the depot causing more than 3,000 casualties.
 Besides the military objective, the raid was aimed at weakening the Italian government from a political viewpoint: six days later Mussolini was arrested and his regime fell.

 The reconstruction has eliminated all XIXth century additions, but today's upper part of the façade has a plain appearance which most likely it never actually had.